HeWhoShallNotBeMentioned/Gulp_Font_End_Project_8/readme.md

 ## Setup/Installation Requirements

 * _Download files to your local computer_
-* _Go to that location via your commmand line tool_
+* _Go to that location via your command line tool_
 * _run npm install_
 * _the following commands are available_
 * _gulp - to build the production files, remove production files, start the server, & watch for sass changes_